Nifemiiiiiiii/Portfolio/README.md

 ### Airplane Crashes and Fatalities
 ![image](https://github.com/user-attachments/assets/00a12c2d-8cc5-4a49-9beb-112a65867c2d)

-Analyze global historical airplane crash data from 1908 - 2009 to identify trends in fatalities, causes, and regions with the highest fatalities.
+Analyze global historical airplane crash data from 1908 - 2009 to identify trends in fatalities, causes, and regions with the highest fatalities.  [[See More]](https://github.com/Nifemiiiiiiii/Airplane-crashes/blob/main/README.md)

 ### Car Insurance Analysis
 ![image](https://github.com/user-attachments/assets/9fc56cdb-4f35-46f4-b1a8-9b8909aeae1a)